VirgilSecurity/virgil-purekit-net/README.md

 So, in order to create passw0rd for a new database or available one, go through the following operations:
 - Take a user's **password** (or its hash or whatever you use) and pass it into a `EnrollAsync` function in SDK on your Server side.
 - Passw0rd SDK will blind a user's **password** and will send a request to Passw0rd Service to get a **transformed blinded password**.
-- Then, Passw0rd SDK will de-blind the transformed blinded password into a user's **passw0rd_record**.
-You need to store this unique user's `passw0rd_record` in your database in associated column.
+- Then, Passw0rd SDK will de-blind the transformed blinded password into a user's **record**.
+You need to store this unique user's `record` (recordBytes or recordBase64 format) in your database in associated column.

 ```cs
 var password = "passw0rd";